nk-vo/reddit-scrape/README.md

 ## Requirements

-Python 3
+* Python 3
-PRAW API wrapper for Reddit (praw module) RedDownloader module (RedDownloader module) dotenv module (python-dotenv module)
+* PRAW API wrapper for Reddit (praw module)
+* RedDownloader module (RedDownloader module)
+* dotenv module (python-dotenv module)

 ## Setup

-Clone or download the script to a directory on your computer.
+1. Clone or download the script to a directory on your computer.
-Install the required modules using pip.
+2. Install the required modules using `pip`.
+3. Create a Reddit account if you don't have one already.
+4. Create an application here.
-Create a .env file in the same directory as the script with the following variables:
+5. Create a `.env` file in the same directory as the script with the following variables:
-CLIENT_ID: Reddit API client ID
+    * `CLIENT_ID`: Reddit API client ID
-CLIENT_SECRET: Reddit API client secret
+    * `CLIENT_SECRET`: Reddit API client secret
-USER_AGENT: Reddit API user agent
+    * `USER_AGENT`: Reddit API user agent
-SUBREDDIT_LIST: Comma-separated list of subreddits to scrape
+    * `SUBREDDIT_LIST`: Comma-separated list of subreddits to scrape
-MEDIA_DIRECTORY: Directory to save downloaded media Run the script in a Python environment.
+    * `MEDIA_DIRECTORY`: Directory to save downloaded media
+    * `SOURCE_DIRECTORY`: The path to the directory where the JSON file storing the downloaded posts for each subreddit will be saved.
+6. Run the script using `python download_posts.py`.

 ## Usage